Applying essentials – PhD study

 You can apply for postgraduate research using our Postgraduate Online Application Form.
 You can find information about how to do this, and a link to the form, on our How To Apply page:

 Information about the documents you should include to support your application, and how to supply these, is provided in our supporting documents guidance:

 We have further guidance for disciplines that require you to submit a research proposal:

-Although we recommend you start in September/October, it's often possible to start postgraduate research at any point in the year.
-Therefore, in many cases, there are no specific deadlines for submitting your application.
+Although we advise students to start in September/October, it's often possible to start postgraduate research at any point in the year.
 You can state your preferred start date in your application, although this will need to be confirmed by the academic department.

 You should leave yourself plenty of time between applying and your start date to make arrangements to come to Sheffield if we make you an offer, particularly if you're an International applicant and will need to arrange a student visa.